department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/convo-guide-cohort1.md

 ## Consent to use video clips

-- I want to circle back and re-confirm that **you are comfortable if we were to share a video clip of this session with our VA partners?** Just to remind you, we'll remove all information that could be used to identify you before sharing and will only share the videos with VA partners with the purpose of improving VA.gov and other digital experiences.
+- I want to circle back and re-confirm that **you are comfortable if we were to share a video clip of this session with our VA partners, removing any information that could be used to identify you?**
    - If yes: Is there any part of our discussion you would NOT want shared in a video clip?